 The Derivative Financial Instrument™ is the most critical decisive component to our Ultra Trust®

 The Derivative Financial Instrument™ is engineered for estate planning to avoid the [T]trigger for: – IRS income taxes, gift taxes, estate taxes, and probate.

 When timely and properly implemented, the Derivative Financial Instrument™ will set the legal defense for potential civil conspiracy issues that may be advanced by the [P]ast; [P]resent; and [F]uture (not yet born) creditor.

-Unchallengeable Estate Plan: The Ultra Trust® locked to the Derivative Financial Instrumentis One of the Ultimate Asset Protection Strategies for Business Owners
+Unchallengeable Estate Plan: The Ultra Trust® combined with the Derivative Financial Instrumentis One of the Strongest Methods for Business Owners

 Intermediation is the process of matching positives with negatives to develop a desired outcome in a new contractual obligation method of [E]xchange between third parties.

 The underlying entity(ies) considered in the Derivative Financial Instrument™: